 Although gun owners tend to associate the ATF with the ‘firearms’ part of their name, the org’s mandate extends to tobacco, too.
-The operation apparently grew out of investigations of cigarette smuggling both internationally and internally between the several states and Indian Reservations, all of which have their own different tax schemes for the product.
-It sounds as though this op got going as part of an anti-smuggling effort.
+The operation apparently grew out of investigations of cigarette smuggling both internationally and between the several states and Indian Reservations, all of which have their own different tax schemes for the product.
+This op got going as part of an anti-smuggling effort.
 After all, how better to catch smugglers than to pose as one yourself?

-Obviously, things seem to have gotten a little out of hand.
+Obviously, things got a little out of hand.
 This particular story broke because members of the Raleigh, North Carolina-based U.S. Tobacco Cooperative filed a lawsuit against the BAT-men, alleging that they’d been swindled out of $24 million.

 At this point, details are sketchy.
 In his article, Mr. Apuzzo noted: